-Our club is always looking to grow its membership and the reservoir always proves a popular opportunity for non-members to learn!
+Our club is always looking to grow its membership and the pool always proves a popular opportunity for non-members to learn!
 If you wish to have a go please just turn up at 18:30 by the rowing club on the reservoir and speak to one of the people by the concrete steps into the water (no appointment is necessary).
 The first session is free.
-Thereafter we charge a temporary membership of £5, there may also be an additional charge for hire of club equipment.
-Obviously there are huge benefits to joining the club because the reservoir sessions become totally free on the night.
+Thereafter we charge a temporary membership of £5.50 and there is no additional charge to borrow club kayaks and paddles.
+Obviously there are huge benefits to joining the club because you will get a £2 discount every time you come along.

 Unfortunately we are only able to accept two separate visits on a temporary membership before joining the club would be required.
 This is not Birmingham Canoe Clubs rules, but is governed by the British Canoe Union and Canoe England.